Houston Freudian Field Library.

 The Library is a bilingual place (Spanish-English) dedicated to the study and research of Psychoanalysis of the Lacanian Orientation and to help to keep alive the Teachings of Jacques Lacan.
-It is registered as a member of the International Federation of Lacanian Orientation Libraries (FIBOL), chaired by Judith Miller, recently united under the NEL of WAP.
+It is registered as a member of the International Federation of Lacanian Orientation Libraries (FIBOL), chaired by Judith Miller, recently united in 2018 under the NLS of WAP.

 The Library encourages the participation in Reading Seminars and Lacanian Cartel activity, maintaining our guidance, supporting the Extension of the “essence of what psychoanalysis is” (Jacques-Alain Miller, Guitrancourt Preface, Aug.
 1988) and facilitating research advancement.
 We publish a quarterly newsletter and the Houston Open Sky, an extension encouraging the formation of Lacanian Cartels for those interested in the Lacanian Orientation Analysis, the Teachings and Clinic of Jacques Lacan.

 The existence of our Houston Freudian Field Library is possible thanks to the generous collaboration of many people to whom we want to express our gratitude.

 Here we mention some of them as follows: